ANCC Certification FAQs

 Q: How do I enter contact hours if I have multiple certifications?

-A: Before starting any applications, enter all your contact hours in Access My Account.
+Before starting any applications, enter all your contact hours in Access My Account.
 This is the master list of contact-hour entries.
 After entering all your contact hours, apply for each of the multiple certifications one at a time.
 All your contact hours from Access My Account will copy into each application.
 Please retain the contact hours applicable for each specific application, deleting those that do not apply from the listing in the application.
 Do not delete items from Access My Account.
-Repeat for each application. return to top
+Repeat for each application.

 Renewal Application Pharmacotherapeutic* Contact Hour Requirements for NPs and CNSs